permutationlock/ztrait/README.md

 ```

 **Warning:** Error messages can be less helpful when using `Returns`
-or `Interface` functionality
-because the compile errors occur while a function signature is being
+because the compile error occurs while a function signature is being
 generated.
 This can result in the line number of the original call
 not be reported unless building with `-freference-trace` (and even then
 the call site may still be obsucred in some degenerate cases).